Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - They tried to bury us.
 They didn’t know we were seeds.
 - The moon blew up without warning and for no apparent reason. - **Neal Stephenson, Seveneves**
 - For he knew that the winning side wasn't always the right side. - **Brandon Sanderson, The Hero of Ages**
+- Even photos are lies—they frame reality rather than capturing it. - **Peter Cawdron, Generation of Vipers**
+- Conjoiner ships were here, too: sleek and black, as if chiselled from space itself. - **Alastair Reynolds, Revelation Space**
+- They would learn of their implants, and how they enabled a second layer to be draped over reality, one that could be shaped into any form imaginable. - **Alastair Reynolds, Revelation Space**